wp-plugins/mockup/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+Only update if you are using WordPress 3.5 or higher.

 = 1.0.7 =
-Eveything looks nicer now.
+Everything looks nicer now.

 = 1.0.6 =
 Important security update.

 = 1.0.5 =
 The header is now also from Twitter Bootstrap.
-The popup with related Mockups looks much better and can be orderd.
+The popup with related Mockups looks much better and can be ordered.
 The Metabox is also better looking.